Adel St John The Baptist

 complement

-This week's spellings are homophones and near homophones so it is vital you learn the meaning so you know when to use which one:
+This week's spellings are homophones and near homophones so it is vital that you learn the meaning of each in order to use the right one within the context of the sentence.

 stationery